 Research on Tap—New frontiers in antitrust: Pathways to a competitive economy

-Join us for the next installment of the Washington Center for Equitable Growth’s “Research on Tap” series—a space for drinks, dialogue, and debate.
-On May 29, Equitable Growth will host Fiona Scott Morton and Jonathan B. Baker, academic experts on competition and former antitrust enforcers, for a conversation on what we know about rising market power in the U.S. economy and how we can fix it.
+On May 29, Equitable Growth hosted Fiona Scott Morton and Jonathan B. Baker, academic experts on competition and former antitrust enforcers, for a conversation on what we know about rising market power in the U.S. economy and how we can fix it.

-The discussion will focus on critical questions at the intersection of competition policy, economic inequality, and economic growth:
+The discussion focused on critical questions at the intersection of competition policy, economic inequality, and economic growth:

 - What does the evidence tell us about whether market power is prevalent in the U.S. economy?